federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Mapping

 RTAB-Map has hundreds of parameters that can be fine-tuned to improve the performance of SLAM [1].
 Since there are so many, the official documentation suggests to deviate from the default setup only if it does not yield good enough results [2].
 From my experience, the default setting introduces some degree of distortion in the maps at loop closure, so I tried to reduce the bias by tightening the constraints on feature detection and visual odometry.
-Iterative Closest Point (ICP, `Reg/Strategy=1`), an alternative to visual scans, generally led to more stable and precise outcome [3]; however, it was not recommended for this project.
+Iterative Closest Point (ICP, `Reg/Strategy=1`), an alternative to visual scans, generally led to more stable and precise outcome [3]; however, it was not recommended in order to pass this project.

 <table>
     <thead>